dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/getting-started/using-ajax-control-toolkit-controls-and-control-extenders-cs.md

 3. Add a standard Button control to the page by dragging the Button from beneath the Standard tab in the toolbox onto the Designer surface.
 4. Click the **Add Extender** task option (see Figure 4).
 5. In the Choose Extender dialog, select ConfirmButtonExtender (see Figure 5) and click the OK button.
 6. Select the Button control in the Designer and expand the Extenders, Button1\_ConfirmButtonExtender node in the Properties window (see Figure 6).
-Assign the value *�Really?�* to the ConfirmText property.
+Assign the value *'Really?'* to the ConfirmText property.
 7. Run the page by selecting the menu option **Debug, Start Debugging** or hit the F5 key.

 [![The Add Extender task option](using-ajax-control-toolkit-controls-and-control-extenders-cs/_static/image4.jpg)](using-ajax-control-toolkit-controls-and-control-extenders-cs/_static/image7.png)